silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-extended-account-access.md

 ---
-description: This article describes the benefits of the Extended account access feature to access your apps from your IdP with Cerby's automated login.
+description: "This article describes the benefits of the Extended account access feature to access your apps from your IdP with Cerby's automated login."
 intercom_id: 9616265
 ---